 Gemma Moore

-She would love to be involved in the wedding industry once she graduates, says Gemma Moore who is currently completing Bachelor of Arts in Event Management & Bachelor of Business in Finance conjoint programmes.
+She has some big plans for her working future, says Gemma Moore who completed Bachelor of Arts in Event Management & Bachelor of Business in Finance conjoint programmes.

-“It has always been a dream of mine to have my own wedding planning business, and I’ve long had a passion for events and organising events.
-Studying event management was perfect for me, but I wanted to also do a business degree to give me more options and found a passion for finance in my second semester.”
+“It had always been a dream of mine to have my own wedding planning business, and I’ve long had a passion for events and organising events.
+Studying event management was perfect for me, but I wanted to also do a business degree to give me more options and found a passion for finance in my second semester.

-“I’ve loved meeting so many new amazing people from all walks of life!
-I’ve made many lifelong friends and met some amazing people, which has made my experience at university so enjoyable.
+“I made many lifelong friends and met some amazing people, which made my experience at university so enjoyable.
 This programme is challenging but the results are rewarding.
 It teaches you some very important skills that are useful throughout many aspects of life, not just in university.”

 “My teammate Xanthe and I decided to participate in the Sustainathon because we wanted to do something a bit different.
 The challenge we chose was for Virgin Australia, and we had to come up with an idea to reduce cabin waste in aircrafts and airports to improve sustainability in the travel sector.